aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/Deployment/helm_google_deployment.rst

 Initialize the Atlas flink tasks and optionally load sample data
 ----------------------------------------------------------------

+Flink:

-Flink: - For more details about this flink helm chart look at `flink readme <./charts/flink/README.md>`__
+- For more details about this flink helm chart look at `flinkreadme <./charts/flink/README.md>`__

 Init Jobs:

 - Create the Atlas Users in Keycloak
 - Create the App Search Engines in Elastic

 .. code:: bash